sasetz/fiit_template/lib.typ

   // remove everything except the text to count how many regular pages of text
   // you have
   regular-pages: false,
+  // warning: do NOT change this option.
+  // If you change this option, it will make your thesis non-compliant to the
+  // faculty's requirements, as they clearly state that the bibliography should
+  // adgere to the ISO-690 standard
+  bibliography-style: "iso-690-numeric",
   body,
 ) = {
   // TODO: add an option to add extra supervisors